Read our guidelines on the presentation of your thesis

-There are general requirements that apply to all theses (though their precise interpretation varies from discipline to discipline, and the way you structure the intellectual content of your thesis is a matter for discussion between you and your supervisors).
+There are general requirements that apply to all theses, although their precise interpretation varies between disciplines, and the way you structure the intellectual content of your thesis is a matter for discussion between you and your supervisors.
+Your thesis must:

 - form an integrated and coherent whole